gl-inet/docs3.x/docs/setup/brume_w/first-time_setup.md

 ![connect usb type-c cable](https://static.gl-inet.com/docs/en/3/setup/slate/first-time_setup/power1.jpg)

-Certain Windows systems don't recognize the Brume as a network device or fail to find the correct driver.
+Certain Windows systems don't recognize the Brume-W as a network device or fail to find the correct driver.
 Use this driver for such cases: <a href="https://static.gl-inet.com/docs/en/3/setup/brume/first-time_setup/mod-duo-rndis.zip" target="_blank">mod-duo-rndis.zip</a>

 Below follows a tutorial on how to install it.